 At the end of the preliminary hearing, which took place in March 2014, the Judge for the Preliminary Hearing committed for trial all the defendants (including TIM) who had not asked for their situation to be settled with alternative procedures, on the grounds that "examination in a trial" was needed.
-In April 2016, at the end of the first part of the trial, the Public Prosecutor asked for TIM to be sentenced to pay an administrative fine of 900 thousand euros, but decided not to ask for confiscation of any of the presumed profits of the offences (quantified in the committal proceedings as totalling several million euros), based on the assumption that TIM had in any event remedied the presumed organisational inadequacies.
+In April 2016, at the end of the first part of the trial, the Public Prosecutor asked for TIM to be sentenced to pay an administrative fine of 900 thousand euro, but decided not to ask for confiscation of any of the presumed profits of the offences (quantified in the committal proceedings as totalling several million euro), based on the assumption that TIM had in any event remedied the presumed organisational inadequacies.
 While acknowledging the considerable redimensioning of the accusations, TIM has reiterated its total non-involvement in the facts at issue.
 In November 2016, the Court gave a verdict acquitting TIM on the grounds that there was no case to answer.
 All the individuals charged were also acquitted on various grounds.
 The acquittal judgment is not final, as it was challenged in April 2017 by the Public Prosecutor who sought appeal before the Supreme Court.

 The Public Prosecutor appealed the acquittal and appealed to the Supreme Court per saltum.
-In January 2019, the Supreme Court agreed to the appeal and ordered that the deeds be sent to the Court of Appeal of Milan.
+In January 2019, the Supreme Court of Cassation agreed to the appeal and therefore ordered that the documents of the proceedings be sent to the Milan Court of Appeal.
+The proceedings were assigned to chamber IV of the Milan Court of Appeal and are awaiting scheduling of the hearing.